robdevops/dreadpi/README.md

 * RLA2-NO		->	DRM3.
 * RLA2-NC 		-> 	(none) rest position aka drm0.

 Disclaimer: This info is provided for educational purposes.
-I don't condone acting upon it.
 You should not mess around with high voltage.
+It's dangerous.
 Your safety is your own responsibility.

 #### CONTRIBUTE